 An employee quit, retired, or was fired (with just cause), or refused your offer to be rehired

 If you couldn’t maintain employee levels due to someone quitting or being fired with just cause, then you can still qualify for full loan forgiveness.
 You can also get full loan forgiveness if you have written proof that you offered to rehire employees who refused your offer (if your offer was at their former pay).
 But, it’s very important that you document each of these instances so that you can verify this when you apply for loan forgiveness.

 You’ll need documentation to explain why your employee was fired or other supporting documents to verify an employee’s termination or refusal to be rehired.

 If I apply for my first draw PPP loan after December 27, 2020, do I still need to restore payroll or headcount to previous levels in order to receive forgiveness?

 No. PPP Loans received after December 27th, 2020 are not required to “rehire” any employees in order to receive forgiveness.
 You will, however, need to maintain current payroll levels during the forgiveness period.
 (Exceptions to this would include employees who resign or are terminated with cause).

 Go deeper: read about how to calculate your average monthly payroll and PPP loan request amount

 Let Womply help you apply for your PPP loans!

 As you may know, it’s free to apply for a PPP loan, and we know you have lots of choices.
 So why should you let Womply connect you with an approved SBA lender?
 Because we know what we’re doing and people love the help we provide.
 We’ve helped over 200,000 businesses, contractors, sole proprietors, and self-employed individuals get approved.
 Don’t wait!
-The deadline is March 31, 2021.
+The application deadline is May 31, 2021.